henrrrik/henrrrik.github.com/_posts/2012-02-20-deploying-with-rbenv-and-capistrano.md

 layout: post
 title: "Deploying with rbenv and Capistrano"
 created: 1329765756
+updated: 1357571486
 ---

+*UPDATE:* I've updated the post to reflect changes in rbenv 0.4.0.

 I've recently decided to move away from [RVM](https://rvm.beginrescueend.com/) in favor of [rbenv](https://github.com/sstephenson/rbenv).
 I thought RVM was a bit too finicky to use in production and I wanted something simpler that I could wrap my head around.

-This post is more or less an attempt to collect what I figured out from reading [an issue thread on GitHub](https://github.com/sstephenson/rbenv/issues/101), George Ornbo's [great post about rbenv](http://shapeshed.com/using-rbenv-to-manage-rubies/) and the [rbenv wiki page on deployment](https://github.com/sstephenson/rbenv/wiki/Using-rbenv-in-production#wiki-method1).
+This post is more or less an attempt to collect what I figured out from reading [an issue thread on GitHub](https://github.com/sstephenson/rbenv/issues/101), George Ornbo's [great post about rbenv](http://shapeshed.com/using-rbenv-to-manage-rubies/) and the [rbenv wiki page on deployment](https://github.com/sstephenson/rbenv/wiki/Deploying-with-rbenv).

 ## On the server